leezhenghui/blog/architecture/BoostHighPerfAndConcurrencyNetworkServerUsingEventLoop.md

 (http://davmac.org/davpage/linux/async-io.html)
 Non-blocking mode makes it possible to continuously iterate through the interesting file descriptors and check for available input (or check for readiness for output) simply by attempting a read (or write).
 This technique is called polling and is problematic primarily because it needlessly consumes CPU time - that is, the program never blocks, even when no input or output is possible on any file descriptor.
 An event notification mechanism is needed to discover when useful reads/writes are possible.

-### nonblocking in conjunction with edge-trigerred readiness notification(e.g: epoll and SIGIO notification)
+### nonblocking in conjunction with edge-trigerred readiness notification(e.g: epoll and signal notification)
 from pure theory perspective, using SIGIO signal nofication to is more efficient than synchornizced-demultiplexer(selector).. but...

 1. Signal handler can't do heavy logic